LordDemonos/Quarm.Guide/_posts/2024-05-30-zeal-readme.md

   - `/map off` - Turns map off

 #### Map size, position, and alignment
+The external map window (see external map window below) can be moved and resized like a standard window.

+The internal map operates in two modes.
+In interactive mode, the map is framed by a standard client window that allows it to be positioned and sized.
+When disabled, the map draw viewport is fixed and transparent to the mouse.
+See Interactive Mode below for more details.

+The internal map size and position can also be controlled by the `/map size` command.
-The map is drawn to fit within a rectangular viewport defined by a top left corner, a height, and a width specified as a percentage of the game window dimensions.
+The content is drawn to fit within a rectangular viewport defined by a top left corner, a height, and a width specified as a percentage of the game window dimensions.
 The map viewport is relative to the game window and independent of the game /viewport, so the map can be placed anywhere in the game window.

-The easiest method for adjusting the map size is through the Zeal Map options tab sliders, but convenient toggling between map sizes (say small to large) is possible by setting up macros with /map size commands.

 The zones have different aspect ratios, so some zones will scale to fill the height and others the width.
 The map alignment setting (top left, top center, top right) controls where the map is drawn when it is height constrained.

-* Zeal options sliders for top, left, height, and width and a combobox for alignment
+* Zeal option enables for interactive mode or external window and a combobox for alignment
 * Command examples:
   - `/map size 2 3 50 60` map window top=2% left=3% height=50% width=60% of game window dimensions
   - `/map alignment center` aligns the aspect ratio constrained map to the top center of the viewport